TennGit/SnakeAndLadder/README.md

-This is only test deployment
+This is only testing deployment